 My research interests fall within theoretical phonology.
 I am particularly interested in feature theory, assimilation, loanwords, tone, Optimality Theory, Harmonic Serialism, and Slavic languages.
 The major research areas are outlined below.

-Loanwords often behave differently than native words.
+Some groups of words may behave differently than others.
 In my dissertation at the University of Ljubljana (2009), I described the differences between loanwords and native words in Slovenian.
 To determine whether the speakers are sensitive to phonological foreignness, I conducted a series of perceptual experiments.
 This work established that Slovenian loanwords show disjunctive patterns when compared to native words.
 See my paper in Linguistic Inquiry (published version).
+More recent work looks at how and why exceptionality is lost under affixation.
+In a forthcoming paper in Phonology (joint work with Bronwyn Bjorkman), we explore the locality relationships involved in this process and review over 20 patterns of this kind.

 Assimilation is a patter in which a segment becomes more similar to another nearby segment.
 My thesis at the University of Tromsø¸ offers a unified theory of assimilation based in a constraint-based framework.
 The main insight is that relationships between assimilating segments are hierarchical.
 This predicts a previously underdescribed type of segment, termed icy target.
 I capture the patterns using an extension of Autosegmental Phonology.
 In my other work, I argue that consonant harmony can be captured using feature spreading.